Karaka-Management/Organization-Guide/Strategy/Business Plan.md

 #### Technical PoV

 * Request based code execution.
-Database and cache connection is request based and not persistent etc.
+Database and cache connection is request based and not persistent etc. therefor slower and more complicated to maintain state
-* Concurrency is difficult to solve due to the request based code execution
+* Concurrency is difficult to solve due to the request based code execution and state storage

 ### Opportunities

-* Continuous digitalization and need to keep up with it
+* Continuous digitalization, automation and need to keep up with it
 * Price attractiveness for all sizes of organizations and businesses
 * Public free software tests (without registration)
 * Growing demand for managing data (also for small businesses)

 #### Technical PoV

-* Programming language performance improvement through JIT implementation
+* Programming language performance improvement through parallelization/asynchronism implementation
-* Programming language performance improvement through usage of typehints during compilation
+* Programming language performance improvement through usage of type hints during compilation
+* Switch to a different language (e.g. c, c++, c#) for higher perform, parallelization and state

 ### Threats